 (Continued)

-Leave Request Form and Affidavit
+Leave Request Form and Statement

-A personal affidavit is required for the use of personal leave, the use of emergency leave, and the use of sick leave for the purpose of mourning a member of the employee’s immediate family.* Either a personal affidavit or a certificate of a physician supporting the need for sick leave is required for the use of sick leave if the employee was absent due to his/her own personal illness or for the purpose of attending to an immediate family member* who was ill.
-If an employee who requests to use sick leave for his/her own personal illness or to attend to an immediate family member* who is ill does not submit a supporting physician’s certificate, s/he must submit a supporting personal affidavit.
+A personal statement is required for the use of personal leave, the use of emergency leave, and the use of sick leave for the purpose of mourning a member of the employee’s immediate family.* Either a personal statement or a certificate of a physician supporting the need for sick leave is required for the use of sick leave if the employee was absent due to his/her own personal illness or for the purpose of attending to an immediate family member* who was ill.
+If an employee who requests to use sick leave for his/her own personal illness or to attend to an immediate family member* who is ill does not submit a supporting physician’s certificate, s/he must submit a supporting personal statement.
 Requirements for use of sick leave following child birth and adoption are stated in Policies 03.1233/03.2233.

-Leave Affidavit
+Leave Statement

 (KRS 161.152, KRS 161.154, KRS 161.155)

-Comes the affiant, ______________________________, after being duly sworn, and states as follows:

 I am submitting this request for the use of leave for the following purpose(s) (check applicable boxes); that the facts supporting the request for leave as indicated below are true and correct; and that to the best of my knowledge, information, and belief, I am qualified for the leave requested pursuant to applicable state statute and Board policy.

 - Sick leave based on personal illness Date(s): ___________